opencv/opencv/modules/gpu/doc/image_processing.rst

     private:
         // Hidden
     };
-..

 .. index:: gpu::ConvolveBuf::ConvolveBuf

 cv::gpu::ConvolveBuf::ConvolveBuf
 ---------------------------------
-.. cfunction:: ConvolveBuf::ConvolveBuf()
+.. c:function:: ConvolveBuf::ConvolveBuf()

 Constructs an empty buffer which will be properly resized after first call of the convolve function.

-.. cfunction:: ConvolveBuf::ConvolveBuf(Size image_size, Size templ_size)
+.. c:function:: ConvolveBuf::ConvolveBuf(Size image_size, Size templ_size)

 Constructs a buffer for the convolve function with respectively arguments.